Conditioning on an extreme component: Model consistency with regular variation on cones: Introduction

-A different approach was provided by \cite{heffernan:tawn:2004} who examined multivariate distributions by conditioning on one of the components to be extreme.
-Their approach allowed a variety of examples of different types of asymptotic dependence and asymptotic independence.
-Their statistical ideas were given a more mathematical framework by \cite{heffernan:resnick:2007} after some slight changes in assumptions to make the theory more probabilistically viable.
+Classical multivariate extreme value theory (abbreviated as MEVT) captures the extremal dependence structure between components under a robust multivariate domain of attraction condition which requires that each marginal distribution belongs to the (maximum) domain of attraction (hereafter abbreviated as DOA) of some univariate extreme value distribution.
+Extremal dependence has been well studied, both in the case of asymptotic dependence and asymptotic independence \cite {dehaanresnick1977,pickands1981,dehaanferreira2006,resnickbook2008,ledfordtawn1996,ledfordtawn1997,maulikresnick2005,resnickbook2007,ramosledford2009,maulikresnick2005,resnick2002a,resnick2008}.
+An innovative approach was provided by Heffernan and Tawn \cite {heffernantawn2004}, who approximated multivariate distributions by assuming that only one of the components was in an extreme value domain of attraction and that this component was extreme.
+Their approach allowed for a variety of examples of different types of asymptotic dependence and asymptotic independence.
+Their statistical ideas were given a more mathematical framework by Heffernan and Resnick \cite{heffernanresnick2007} after slight changes in the assumptions which make the theory more probabilistically viable.\